+No matter what type of automobile accident / collision, we will obtain for you a copy of the police report so that we can determine who is responsible for your injuries and whether they have insurance coverage to cover you.
 If there is coverage, we will set up your claim with the insurance adjuster and gather and submit the information required so that you can focus on what is really important—getting the medical treatment you need to so you can get back on your feet.
 If the other driver does not have coverage or fails to carry enough coverage, we will make sure to go over your own insurance policy with you to determine if you have uninsured/underinsured motorist coverage (UM/UIM coverage) that would apply to your case.
 If so, we will be glad to represent you in your uninsured or underinsured motorist claim as well.

 Commercial Motor Vehicle Collisions

-While 18 wheelers are usually easy for automobile drivers to spot, these truck drivers cannot always see other vehicles around them.
+While 18 wheelers are usually easy for drivers to spot, these truck drivers cannot always see other vehicles around them.
 Because of this, semi rig operators have to be very careful to maintain safe distance, proper attentiveness or look out and to stay alert.
 Their failure to do so can result in catastrophic injuries.
 As a result, numerous Federal and State laws have been enacted to try to prevent commercial motor vehicle collisions.
 Among other things, federal laws regulate the amount of sleep a driver must have, what he can consume, how often he can go “on duty” and for how long, what he must do to inspect and maintain his vehicle and other conduct.
-Our Houston truck accident attorneys understand the risks and requirements of 18 wheeler drivers understand the laws that apply to truck drivers and will use them to help injury victims get the justice they deserve.
+Our truck accident attorneys understand the risks and requirements of 18 wheeler drivers understand the laws that apply to truck drivers and will use them to help injury victims get the justice they deserve.

 Thousands of people are injured and killed every year by drunk driving accidents and people who are driving under the influence of drugs.
 Driving is a task that requires constant alertness and awareness as well as the ability to quickly process information and react.
 Alcohol-impaired driving and/or drug use result in poor alertness, reduced awareness and delayed reaction time.
 Under Texas law, a driver is considered intoxicated if his blood alcohol level exceeds .08.

 Driving while intoxicated and/or under the influence is a crime.
 Texas takes drunk drivers serious.
 If a person is caught driving over the legal limit, he can be jailed, fined or have his license suspended.
-Additionally, if a drunk driver causes a collision that results in another’s death, he can be held responsible for intoxicated manslaughter under Texas Penal Code 49.08.
+Additionally, if a drunk driver causes a auto accident that results in another’s death, he can be held responsible for intoxicated manslaughter under Texas Penal Code 49.08.
 Intoxicated manslaughter is a second degree felony punishable by 2-20 years in prison and up to a $10,000.00 fine.

-At Simmons and Fletcher, we also take drunk drivers very serious.
+At Simmons and Fletcher, P.C., we also take drunk drivers very serious.
 Our families are on the roads too.
 If you are hit by a driver who exceeds this limit, that driver is criminally negligent.
 You may be entitled to punitive damages in addition to your medical bills, pain, suffering, physical impairment and scarring caused by the drunk driver’s negligence.
 We have helped numerous families recover from the devastating effects that drunk driving accidents have worked upon their lives and are here to help you.

-Traffic Law Violations
+Traffic Law Violations Resulting in Injuries